Actoplus Met XR

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and pioglitazone.

 Some people develop lactic acidosis while taking metformin.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.

 What should I discuss with my healthcare provider before taking Actoplus Met XR (metformin and pioglitazone)?

-You should not use metformin and pioglitazone if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to metformin or pioglitazone, or if you have:

 severe or uncontrolled heart failure;

 active bladder cancer;

 diabetic ketoacidosis (call your doctor for treatment with insulin).

 If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and pioglitazone.
 Be sure your caregivers know ahead of time that you are using this medication.

 Some people taking metformin develop a serious condition called lactic acidosis.
 This may be more likely if you have liver or kidney disease, congestive heart failure, a severe infection, if you are dehydrated, or if you drink large amounts of alcohol.
 Talk with your doctor about your risk.